BRIKI-Khadidja-a/Auto-Ban-Discord-Bot/README.md

 Make sure the bot’s role has permission to view the protected channel and to ban members.

 ---

+## 🗂️ Logging (Logs)

+- This bot uses a **daily rotating log system** (one `.log` file per day) stored in the `logs/` directory at the project root.
+- Logs record important actions: connections, detected messages, deletions, bans, and errors.
+- The `logs/` directory is created automatically when the bot starts if it does not exist.
+- To review logs, navigate to the `logs/` folder and open the current day's log file, for example, `autoban.log`.
+- Log rotation ensures log files do not grow too large.

+### Why is logging important?

+- It facilitates auditing of the bot's automatic actions.
+- Useful for troubleshooting errors or unexpected behavior.
+- Improves traceability of moderation on your server.

 ## 🧪 Usage